warpdesign/flashback-web/README.md

 # Flashback for modern Web Browsers
-This project is a TypeScript rewrite of [REminiscence](http://cyxdown.free.fr/reminiscence/)
+This project is a TypeScript rewrite of [REminiscence](http://cyxdown.free.fr/reminiscence/) which is a reimplementation of the engine of [Flashback](https://en.wikipedia.org/wiki/Flashback_(1992_video_game)), a game released in 1992 for the Commodore-Amiga & DOS.

 I converted by hand most of the C++ code to TypeScript.